LDSorg/ldsorgjs/README.md

   * getCurrentWardProfiles(cb) - calls `getStakeInfo` and `getWard` on the user's ward
   * getHousehold(profileOrId, cb) - takes a member profile or a member id and return '/mem/householdProfile/'
   * getHouseholds(profilesOrIds, cb) - takes an array of member profiles or ids
+  * clear() - clears the PouchDB cache

-experimental methods
+experimental stuff
 ---

-  * signin(cb) - doesn't always work - attempts to have the user login through a popup... an `iframe` with `window.postMessage` might be a better choice `$('#iframe_').contents().find('body').append(script)`
+  * signin(cb) - (class method) doesn't always work - attempts to have the user login through a popup... an `iframe` with `window.postMessage` might be a better choice `$('#iframe_').contents().find('body').append(script)`
+  * init
+    * events
+      * profile - a single complete profile (memberList + household + photo) has been downloaded
+      * memberList - another ward list has been downloaded (useful for keeping track of total / yet-to-download)

 todo
 ---